JChan621/YahooFinance_Spark_Pandas/README.md

 # YahooFinance
-Retrieve Yahoo Finance historical data with python requests also working with spark and pandas
+Retrieve Yahoo Finance historical data of any given stock with python requests also working with spark and pandas